mryangsj/web-leslie/README.md

 ### HTML, CSS & JS

-Ous synth is a web application, so it's based on HTLM,CSS and JS code.
-With HTML we manage the structure of the interface, while the CSS files contain the information about the style of every section of the UI, starting from the background to the fonts and the colours.
-All the knobs are made with JKnobman, a simple program that let you design your custom knob and export it in PNG (then we rotate them from -135° to 135° with a CSS transformation).
-Javascrip play an important role, mainly with the WebAudio APIs described below, but also for all the functions related to clicks, drags and rotations made by the user with the mouse/trackpad.
+our project is a web-based application which is built using HTML, CSS, and JavaScript, forming a robust and interactive user interface.

+The structure of the application is managed by HTML, providing a solid foundation for our user interface.
+The aesthetic aspects, including the background, fonts, and colors, are handled by CSS, ensuring a visually pleasing and intuitive user experience.

+JavaScript plays a crucial role in our project.
+It not only interacts with the WebAudio APIs for sound manipulation.

+One of the unique features of our application is the custom knob function.
+This function, which we will introduce in detail later, allows users to control various aspects of the sound output, providing a more immersive and personalized user experience.

-#### Flexbox
+#### Flexbox & Grid

 #### Grid